 - Randall Bertao, MS has been an administrator at the Los Altos Golf & Country Club for over a decade.
 His board of directors donates solely to Republicans.
 Of note is Andrew K Ludwick, the club’s Treasurer who has donated over $100,000 to Republican causes.

 - Christopher Bates, MS is now the owner of Element Winery.
-However, for 10 years he worked for Hotel Fauchère and Richard Snyder.
+However, for ten years he worked for Hotel Fauchère and Richard Snyder.
 Mr. Snyder had a long history of donating to Republican causes.

 - Virginia Philip, MS is the Vice-Chair of the Court of Master Sommeliers Americas.
 She is an executive at The Breakers hotel.
-CEO Paul Leone has ha long history of donating to the Republican party.
+CEO Paul Leone has a long history of donating to the Republican party.

 - Devon Broglie, MS is the current Chair of the Court of Master Sommeliers Americas.
 He has worked for Whole Foods Market since 2005.
 Mr. Broglie works with CEO John Mackey, a longtime Republican donor, including a Rand Paul Super PAC.

 Democratic Donors & The Master Sommeliers Board of Directors

 - Peter Granoff, MS is the only member of the board to donate to a Democrat.
 He is the owner of Ferry Plaza Wine Merchant in San Fransisco.

 Dual Donors & The Master Sommeliers Board of Directors